TutteInstitute/toponymy/README.rst

 Basic Installation
 ------------------

-You can install Toponymy using
+You can install Toponymy using:

 .. code-block:: bash